cmit7345/cmit7345/README.md

 Analytics Engineer at BINK
 --------------------------

 I work in the Data Product team at BINK.
 My primary role is as an analytics engineer using DBT and snowflake to create end-to-end data pipelines including load, staging and transformation.
 Having previously worked as a Data Scientists in the retail finance industry, I also have experience using R, AI/ML, Azure Data Stack, and PowerBI.
-At BINK, I seek to update our delivery of data to an R Shiny web application with custom analytics created for each consumer of the data, with integrated machine learning and self service of data.
+At BINK, I seek to update our delivery of data to an web application with custom analytics created for each consumer of the data, with integrated machine learning and self service of data.

 * 🌍  I'm based in Ascot, Berkshire.
 * ✉️  You can contact me at [cmitchell@bink.com](mailto:cmitchell@bink.com)